 Schools that emphasise winning tournaments tend to introduce it very early, using heavily modified weapon simulators and lots of protection (my earliest formal weapons training was sport fencing; I seem to remember that we did freeplay at the end of the first class) ; schools that emphasise other things such as historical accuracy, or self-defence, tend to modify the weapons less, use less protection, and so naturally introduce it much later.

 The principle difficulty in using pair drills effectively is bridging the gap between being able to act out the choreography, and actually developing skills that will work in less co-operative environments.
-As we saw in the previous chapters of Solo Training [xxx] the way to improve is to deliberately practice, which means finding the weakest link, and fixing it.
+As we saw in the previous chapters, the way to improve is to deliberately practice, which means finding the weakest link, and fixing it.

 The pattern goes like this: